Jacob-Link/typing_future_iis_project/README.md

 > - If you are using the mouse control program - make sure you are connected to 1 display only!the app does not support multiple displays.
 >
 > - You can assess the keyboard alone without the mouse control app, by exploring the url presented in (1)
-> - If you are using a pycharm project, you may prefer using the: `pip install -r requirements.txt` instead of conda environments

 ### Keyborad Result